h8liu-archives/p8/README.md

 New Languages:

-- p8 is register-based machine that runs a simple RISC ISA
+- p8 is a register-based machine that runs a simple RISC ISA
 - i8 is an SSA-like intermediate representation for a compiler
 - G is a high-level programming language

 Parts that will be writen in Go language:

-- `p8/sys` a small system layer that all other code may use
 - `p8/vm` a simulator for p8
 - `p8/asm` a p8 assembler and deassembler
 - `p8/i8` an i8 interpreter